Before the Election: Absentee Ballot

 • To help us efficiently process your application, please PRINT your name.

 • Indicate the election(s) you would like a ballot for.
 If you only select one, then you will only receive a ballot for that election.
+If you would like to receive an Absentee Ballot for all qualified elections in a given year, be sure to check all eligible boxes in the first section of the Absentee Ballot Application.

 • Make sure that your current residential and mailing address is up-to-date with the ND DOT Driver’s License office.
 You can do this online on the Driver’s License Office website.